-In today’s world, you have most likely heard the term “authentic self.”
-It is about being your true self, accepting your entire self, and showing up entirely as YOU.
+In today’s world, you have probably heard the term “authentic self.”
+It is about being your true self, accepting your entire self, and showing up as YOU.
 It has become a revolution or movement championing individuality.
-Instead of praising the collective good, we are now celebrating our differences more than ever.
-It is not to say that the goal of the collective interest is wrong or evil; it is simply just a different perspective.
+Instead of praising the collective good, we are celebrating our differences more than ever.
+It is not to say that the goal of the collective interest is wrong or evil; it is simply a different perspective.
 When we take a moment to notice our differences and the world of others around us, we consistently will find that we are more similar than we are different.
 Yes, there will always be differences because you are the only YOU!
 However, it is our similarities that form a connection between two people.

-Forbes defines authenticity as “intentionally aligning your thoughts, behaviors, and habits with who you are, and then living in alignment within the context of real life” (Bogert, 2019).
+Forbes defines authenticity as “intentionally aligning your thoughts, behaviors, and habits with who you are, and then living in alignment within the context of real-life” (Bogert, 2019).
 Of course, that is in the workplace, but authenticity does not have to stop at work.
 Interestingly, Psychology Today defined authenticity as “to act in ways that show your true self and how you feel…rather than showing people only a particular side of yourself, you express your whole self genuinely” (Davis, 2019).

 I can’t help but find it interesting that both articles were published in 2019.
 Why was authenticity at the forefront of people’s minds?
 What was going on?
 Glad you asked! 😉

 - Japan Emperor Akihito abdicated the throne (1st time in 200 years)

 - Great Britain Prime Minister Theresa May resigned

 - BREXIT – Great Britain’s exit from European Union